wodosharlatan/ShoppingSpree/README.md

 ### Methods

 - `Products(string token)`: Constructor method that initializes the page components and sets the user token.
-- `CountEntry_TextChanged()`: Event handler for the count entry text changed event.
-- `UnitEntry_TextChanged()`: Event handler for the unit entry text changed event.
-- `ProductEntry_TextChanged()`: Event handler for the product entry text changed event.
-- `SubmitButton_Clicked()`: Event handler for the submit button click event.
-Adds a new product entry to the shopping list.

 ## Important Notice